jlleongarcia/jlleongarcia/content/blog/ai-helpers.md

 It all started with [CV with OpenAI](https://github.com/JAlcocerT/Streamlit-MultiChat/blob/main/Z_Tests/OpenAI/openai_cv.py)

+Thanks to this app I have been able to level up my Streamlit with many new features.

 {{< callout type="info" >}}
 And continued with [this repo](https://gitlab.com/fossengineer1/cv-check) with a Streamlit Web App
 {{< /callout >}}